monsoonmaelstrom/book2/book2.md

 “I’m so glad you were out when the attack occurred!
 It was dreadful!
 I would have been beside myself if you’d been injured!’

-Now, I’m fighting the urge laugh.
+Now, I’m fighting the urge to laugh.
 There’s no one in the world who would care less if I was injured.

 “I know!
 I’m so glad you weren’t hurt!”
-I say as we exit the gallery.
+I exclaim as we exit the gallery.
 As soon as the doors close behind us, I throw up a shield to stop our conversation from being overheard.
 “I need to talk to you,” I tell her, dropping the friendly facade.

 “I’m busy, daughter.
-Make an appointment,” she says before walking away.
+Make an appointment,” she replies before walking away.

 “That’s what I’m trying to do right now!”
 I call after her.